-- Entries must be relevant to the topic Innovation: Powering Future Industries - Only individual entries will be considered for this category. - Entries must be imaginative.
-This could mean a diary, letter, speech, cartoon, narrative, fable, poem, etc. - Entries should include at least 5 key science concepts, which should be listed in an appendix. - A bibliography listing all sources used to develop the entry should be included. - An acknowledgements statement listing any people who helped and what they did should be included in the submission. - Typed text is encouraged but not essential.
+- Entries must be relevant to the topic Species Survival: More than just Sustainability. - Only individual entries will be considered for this category. - Entries must be imaginative.
+This could be a diary, letter, speech, cartoon, narrative, fable, a poem, or any other creative writing style you like. - Entries should include at least 5 key science concepts, which should be listed in an appendix. - A bibliography listing all sources used to develop the entry should be included. - An acknowledgements statement listing any people who helped and what they did should be included in the submission. - Typed text is encouraged but not essential.
 Handwriting should be clear and legible if used. - Illustrations can be used to complement the writing or as an integral part of the text style.
 Any medium can be used. - Downloaded images cannot exceed 25% of total artwork and must be cited.